 e) Spectators often add to the atmosphere of the occasion.
 Particularly in cup-ties, positive support, cheering and singing can play a part in creating excitement and atmosphere.
 Foul or offensive language/comments, booing and abusive chants and gesticulation towards opposing supporters are not appropriate at a school match.
 To avoid abuse or intimidation of the goalkeeper, supporters must watch matches from the touchlines and must not be permitted to watch from behind the goal.

-i) Where it is likely that there will be a number of spectators, it is recommended that the pitch be roped off.
+i) Where it is likely that there will be a number of spectators, the pitch be roped off so that spectators are kept well back from the touchlines.

 ii) It is the home school’s responsibility to ensure that matches are adequately policed by members of the teaching staff on the touchline.